winitzki/scall/tutorial/programming_dhall.md

 ```
 This value stores at once an implementation of the semigroup function (`append`) and an evidence value proving that `append` satisfies the associativity law.

-This technique works only when Dhall's typechecker is powerful enough to validate laws symbolically.
+This technique works only when Dhall's typechecker is powerful enough to validate the laws symbolically.
 We have chosen the semigroup type `Bool → Bool` in this example because Dhall is able to validate the associativity law for that type.

 ## Encoding of greatest fixpoints (co-inductive types)